Diffractive Optical Elements

 We make masters for DOEs in silicon and fused silica.
 We have no fundamental limits to how deep and how many levels we can make.

 Masters are used directly in the replication process or to generate sub-masters.
 In some cases, generations of sub-masters for volume manufacturing by wafer-level replication.

 From a DOE master, we can also make nickel shims for use e.g. in an injection molding-based volume manufacturing setup.

 Diffractive optical elements and applications

-Diffractive optical elements have the advantage of enhancing the value of laser systems.
-They have many functions and are useful for many types of applications.
+Diffractive optics has the advantage of enhancing the value of laser systems.
+The technology has many functions and is useful for many types of applications.

 You can read more about optical applications here.

 A cross-section of replication in polymer (device) with steep side walls, sharp corners and low roughness.
 The image is duplicated to cover the page.

 Diffractive optical elements (DOEs) are optical components made of structures with dimensions comparable to the wavelength in complex arrangements.
 Based on the types of application, DOEs are capable of manipulating an incident light’s phase and amplitude with the purpose of creating a desired output pattern with a unique functionality.

 Diffractive optics with a given function follows the same principles as a diffractive grating with a repetitive pattern of two or more levels, formed on the surface of a substrate – typically etched into the surface of a hard substrate or replicated in a polymer on the surface of a substrate or made purely in polymer.
 The depth of the pattern is in the order of the wavelength of the light, specific to the application, adjusted to the refractive index of the material of the DOE.